-Please be advised that this is a pre-validation check only.
-Planning applications will be checked to ensure they comply with the requirements of the relevant planning legislation as per the Planning Application – Applicants Checklist.
+This is a pre-validation check only.
+We will check planning applications to ensure they comply with the requirements of the relevant planning legislation as per the Planning Application – Applicants Checklist.
 It may be the case that when a full validation is carried out that the application is found to be invalid in which case it will be returned to the applicant.

 A planning application will be deemed invalid if it lacks some of the required documentation, it lacks the appropriate fee or is in any way inadequate.
 An invalid application will be returned to the applicant and the fee refunded.
 Anyone who made a valid objection/observation on the application will also be refunded.

 Below is a list of the most common errors / omissions made in planning applications.
 By checking this list you can satisfy yourself that you will avoid making the same mistakes.
 (Please refer to the Planning Application - Applicants Checklist)

 - Application not submitted within two week timeframe (application to be lodged within 14 days of newspaper notice date)

 - Site notice not dated within 2 week framework

 - Incorrect planning application form submitted